pallets/click/docs/options.md

 ## Multiple Options

 The multiple options format allows options to take an arbitrary number of arguments (which is called variadic).
-The arguments are passed to the underlying function as a tuple.
-If set, the default must be a list or tuple.
-Setting a string as a default will be interpreted as list of characters.
+The arguments are passed to the decorated function as a tuple.
+If set, `default` must be a list or tuple.
+Setting a string as `default` will be interpreted as a list of characters.

 ```{eval-rst}
 .. click:example::